statamic/docs/content/collections/docs/conditional-fields.md

 ---
 ## Overview

 Field conditions are set on individual field settings in [blueprints](/blueprints).
-For example, you could create a `meta_description` field that is only shown when the `content` field is longer than 140 characters.
+For example, you could create a `meta_description` field that is only shown and submitted when the `content` field is longer than 140 characters.

 <figure>
     <img src="/img/field-conditions.png" alt="Statamic conditional field rule builder">